Texas Hail Season: How to Protect Your Home and Car

 Is Your Insurance Ready for Hail Season?

-At TAP Insurance Texas, we help homeowners and drivers across DFW and all of Texas make sure they’re properly protected before severe weather hits.
+At TAP Insurance Agency, we help homeowners and drivers across DFW and all of Texas make sure they’re properly protected before severe weather hits.
 Whether you need to review your current coverage, add comprehensive to your auto policy, or shop for a better rate on homeowners insurance, we’re here to help.

 Text us at (817) 646-6700 for a free policy review, or call (800) 666-2254.
 We’re open Monday through Friday 7 AM to 7 PM, Saturday 9 AM to 6 PM, and Sunday by appointment.